vanxrice/social-post-icons/README.md

 ## Live demo
 See the [demo page](http://vanxrice.github.io/social-post-icons/components/social-post-icons/demo.html).

-> Provides social-post icons for websites as a Polymer core-iconset.
+> Provides social-post icons for websites as a Polymer iron-iconset.
 This is not a custom element.
-This iconset is to be used with a core-icon or any element that utilizes core-icon (core-icon-button, paper-fab, etc.)
+This iconset is to be used with a iron-icon or any element that utilizes iron-icon (paper-fab, etc.).

 ## How To Use
 Add to bower.json: